Ryōta Murata: Murata vs. Butler

 Murata defended his regained title on 23 May December 2019 at the Yokohama Arena against hard-punching Canadian contender Steven Butler (27-1).
 Butler was ranked #8 by the WBA at middleweight.
 Murata's power showed up right from the start, but Butler managed to keep up with the champion in the early rounds using his long reach and fast combinations.
 However, Murata's constant offense, sharp jab and powerful rights started to wear down Butler in round four.
 Near the end of Round 5, Murata drove Butler to the ropes and began to unleash a series of hard punches, before landing a devastating left hook that caused Butler to crash down on the canvas.
 Referee Rafael Ramos immediately halted the contest, thus giving Murata the victory by TKO.

 WBA (Super) middleweight champion

 In January 2021, Murata was elevated to the status of full WBA (Super) middleweight champion.
 The position had previously been vacant after the previous Super champion Canelo Álvarez had vacated the title to move up to the super-middleweight division.

 Murata vs. Golovkin

 After multiple rumors suggesting that Murata was set to take on IBF and IBO champion Gennady Golovkin in a unification match, it was announced on 27 October 2021 that a deal had finally been agreed between the two to stage the bout at the Saitama Super Arena in Saitama, Japan on 29 December 2021.
 The fight eventually took place on 9 April 2022.
 Murata suffered a ninth-round TKO loss.
+Murata started fast and seemed to control the pace for some of the early rounds until Golovkin took over by the mid-rounds.
+Golovkin inflicted tremendous punishment on Murata in round eight.
+The end came in round nine when after a hard right hand dropped Murata, the Japanese's corner threw in their towel, giving Golovkin a ninth-round technical knockout win.

+Retirement

+Murata announced his retirement at the age of 37, saying he had run out of challenges following his loss in 2022 to Golovkin.
+Murata told reporters in Tokyo he had "always thought that the Golovkin fight would be the last one.
+After that, I couldn't really find anything more that I wanted out of boxing.
+Winning the [Olympic] gold medal was a starting point, becoming a world champion was a starting point...
+I regard everything as a new beginning.
+As such, today is a new start.
+From here on, I want to build a solid future.
+As of today, professional boxer Ryota Murata will be retiring.
+Thank you to everyone who has supported me."